 |Rank||Company||Initial Claims Process||Service||Appraisal||Repair Process||Settlement||Overall|

-Company with the Easiest Shopping Experience: Erie
+Best Company for the Shopping Experience: Liberty Mutual

 |Rank||Company||Policy Offerings||Contentment w/ Pricing||Local Agent||Overall|

 The Best Car Insurance Coverage for You

 To determine how much auto insurance is best for you comes down to understanding your current economic circumstances and how the different types of coverage work together.
 If you own a car, buying car insurance is inevitable, so it is really important you are getting the right amount for the right price.
 The following table gives a quick summary of what types of insurance you should have.

 |Property Damage Liability||Required in every state|